 On a typewriter, a new line is carried out by two actions.
 The print position goes to the beginning of the line (Carriage Return) and the print position moves and down to the next line (Line Feed).
-When systems for character sets were developed, these character sets got control characters for both, the carriage return as well as the line feed.
+When systems for character sets were developed for computers, these character sets got control characters for both, the carriage return as well as the line feed.
 How a new line is actually encoded in a modern text file and which of these control characters are used differs from system to system.
 An overview, you can see in the next table.

 |CR LF||0D 0A / 13 10||ASCII Windows, DOS, OS/2, TOS Atari, CP/M|

 |LF||0A / 10||ASCII Unix, Linux, Mac OS X, BSD, AmigaOS|

 |CR||0D / 13||ASCII Mac OS bis Version 9, Apple II|

 |NEL||15 / 21||EBCDIC AIX OS, OS/390|